gwenshap/DBD-Oracle/README.explain.txt

 Copyright (c) 1998 Alan Burlison

-You may distribute under the terms of either the GNU General Public License or the Artistic License, as specified in the Perl README file, with the exception that it cannot be placed on a CD-ROM or similar media for commercial distribution without the prior approval of the author.
+You may distribute under the terms of either the GNU General Public License or the Artistic License, as specified in the Perl README file.

 This code is provided with no warranty of any kind, and is used entirely at your own risk.